Lander Bearcats: Volleyball

+Field Hockey

+Lander added Field Hockey as its 21st varsity sport on October 6th, 2021 and announced North Carolina Assistant Coach, Robbert Schenk as the program's first head coach.

+In their first season in 2022, the Bearcats went 9-8 and earned a spot in the South Atlantic Conference tournament and earned their first postseason win with a 1-0 win over Belmont Abbey.

+The second season of competition was a historical one that saw Lander finish the season with 13 wins, earn the first win over a nationally ranked team, and finish the season by winning the South Atlantic Conference Tournament championship with a 2-1 overtime win over the Limestone Saints.

 Wrestling

 Lander added wrestling to its athletic department on May 29, 2018.
 On July 2, 2018, Newberry associate head coach RC LaHaye was hired as the program's first head coach.
 The program notched its first win ever on December 11, 2019, with a 41–13 victory over Truett-McConnell.
 In the program's second season, Lander finished second in the South Atlantic Conference Carolinas standings and placed two wrestlers in the NCAA Division II National Championship field.
 Darius Parker was named the 2021 SACC Wrestler of The Year.

 2022 saw the Bearcats finish first in the South Atlantic Conference Carolina for its first conference championship in just its third year as a program.
 Zeth Brower was named the SACC Wrestler of The Year while Elijah Lusk was named Freshman of The Year.
 The Bearcats had four national qualifiers while Zeth Brower became the first Bearcat wrestler to be named an All-American and National Champion.

+In 2023, Lander won their second straight SACC title while also earning their first-ever NCAA Super Region II Title and finished as National Runners-Up behind Central Oklahoma.
+Lander earned their third straight conference title, this time under the Conference Carolinas Monicre, beating UNC Pembroke, 29-9, in the Championship Match.
+The Bearcats then earned their second straight Super Region II title and finished as Runners-Up again at the 2024 NCAA Division II Wrestling Championship.
+During the tournament, sophomore David Hunsberger became the second Bearcat to win a national title, winning the 165-lb weight class.